yueheng0112/learn/readme.txt

-git is a FZY version control system. git is free software.
+git is a FZY version control system. good git is free software.